oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 - **M05_06_08:** Silo - good points and achievable
 - **M12:** Salvage Operation - challenging but worth the points

-**Key Point:** We didn't try to do everything - we focused on doing our chosen missions really well!
+**Key Point:** We didn't try to do everything - we focused on easy missions and fast.

 ---